 A Guide to Crypto Terminology: Most Common Cryptocurrency Terms

 The cryptocurrency space has not been here for quite a while, with only over a decade since introducing the first coin.
-A significant population remains clueless about these digital assets, although many are beginning to show interest as the industry gets more mainstream.
+As a result, a significant population remains clueless about these digital assets, although many are beginning to show interest as the industry gets more mainstream.

-If you are just getting started into cryptocurrencies, you will probably be bumping into terms you never heard before.
-The truth is it can be intimidating when all you see is vocabulary, let alone the complex technology behind cryptocurrencies.
-Here is a comprehensive glossary of the most common terms you will find in the crypto sphere.
+If you are getting started into cryptocurrencies, you will probably be bumping into terms you never heard of before.
+However, it can be unsafe when you only see the vocabulary and the complex technology behind cryptocurrencies.
+So here is a comprehensive glossary of the most common terms you will find in the crypto sphere.

 Cryptocurrency– Cryptocurrency is a type of digital money that uses blockchain technology to control how and when miners create it and allow users to exchange it peer to peer.

 Stablecoin- A stablecoin is a cryptocurrency pegged to an asset, another cryptocurrency, a fiat currency, or a physical asset.
 It is a type of cryptocurrency developed to address the volatility problems of cryptocurrencies.